NoBrainerGames/nobrainergames.github.io/_posts/2024-12-31-milestone-post-for-2024.md

 5. Custom ECS that supports usage across DLL boundaries, used for hot code reloading and plug-in functionality.
 6. Nim to HLSL transpiler with shader reflection, enabling rapid prototyping and unit tests that are run on CPU.

  There are quite a few missing elements that need to be implemented to get the demo to a playable state.
 For instance there is still no sound engine, although my partner @anna who is a talented music producer decided to have some fun with it and added sound post-recording.
-Lighting/shadows are currently in development, and I am experimenting with constraint-based physics for more stable simulations.
+Another obvious missing piece is lighting/shadows which is currently in development.

 While there is still a metric ton of research, development and QA to be done, I would love to get in touch with Nim/XR/graphics/game devs out there to learn and share ideas.
 Check out my [blog](https://nobrainergames.com/) for more details on the project.
 I am in the process of opensourcing parts of the code in my [github account](https://github.com/n0bra1n3r) and will be looking forward to feedback on it, so feel free to follow/watch!

+By the way, I used [meshy.ai](https://www.meshy.ai/) to generate the placeholder demo assets which saved me an unimaginable amount time and cognitive bandwidth.

 <iframe
     width="641"